armadillica/flamenco-worker-python/README.md

 - `SIGINT`, `SIGTERM`: performs a clean shutdown, as described in the Shutdown section above.
 - `SIGUSR1`: logs the currently scheduled asyncio tasks.

+## Packaging for distribution

+Run `python setup.py zip` to create a distributable zip file.
+It contains the Wheel, example configuration file, this README.md, license information and system integration files.